maswiebe/maswiebe.github.io/assets/mml/test.md

 Summary
 =======
-problems
+In this post I replicate the [paper](https://academic.oup.com/ej/article/129/617/375/5237193) "Is Legal Pot Crippling Mexican Drug Trafficking Organisations?
+The Effect of Medical Marijuana Laws on US Crime" by Gavrilova, Kamada, and Zoutman (Economic Journal, 2019; [replication files](https://michaelwiebe.com/assets/mml/gkz_data.zip)).

+I find three main problems in the paper:
-- weighting
+- it uses weighting when its own justification doesn't apply
-- dependent variable: level vs log vs poisson
+- it uses a level dependent variable, and isn't robust to log-level or Poisson models
-- event study + differential trends
+- it does not test for pretrends in the disaggregated crime variables, and my event study methods show that the results are driven by differential trends

 Introduction
 ============

-This [paper](https://academic.oup.com/ej/article/129/617/375/5237193) ([replication files](https://michaelwiebe.com/assets/mml/gkz_data.zip))  (published in Economic Journal) studies the effect of medical marijuana legalization on crime in the U.S., finding that legalization decreases crime in states that border Mexico.
+This paper studies the effect of medical marijuana legalization on crime in the U.S., finding that legalization decreases crime in states that border Mexico.
 The paper uses a triple-diff method, essentially doing a diff-in-diff for the effect of legalization on crime, then adding an interaction for being a border state.

-The paper uses county level data over 1994-2012, with treatment (medical marijuana legalization) occurring at the state level.
+The paper uses county level data over 1994-2012, with treatment (medical marijuana legalization, MML) occurring at the state level.
 The authors use 'violent crimes' as the outcome variable in their main analysis, defined as the sum of homicides, robberies, and assaults, where each is measured as a rate per 100,000 population.
 They also perform separate analyses for each of the three crime categories.